-The Local authority should also give you feedback collected during the assessment.
-In Norfolk this is called a record of analysis
+The Local Authority should also give you feedback collected during the assessment.

-If you do not agree with this decision you can discuss this with the EHCP Co-ordinator, whose name will be on the letter from the Local Authority.
-You can also discuss this with the mediation service and you can call us, Norfolk SEND Partnership IASS on 01603 704070.
-For more information you can look on our website at our booklet ‘what if we do not agree’.
+If you do not agree with this decision you can discuss this with the EHCP Co-ordinator, whose name will be on the letter from the Local Authority, or call Kids Mediation and Disagreement Resolution Service.
+For more information and support please contact us at Norfolk SEND Partnership or read our booklet ‘What if I don’t agree’ available on our website.

 You can also appeal this decision to the First Tier Tribunal (SEND) but you have to consider mediation first.